CrystallyRains/90DaysOfDevOps/2026/day-19/day-19-shell-scripting-concise.md

 du
 ```

-manually every time, Bash lets us turn the whole workflow into a reusable script.
+manually every time, Bash lets us turn the workflow into reusable scripts.

+Then, with cron, those scripts can run automatically on a schedule.

-These two projects are small, but the same ideas are useful in real DevOps tasks such as:
+These projects are small, but the same ideas are useful in real DevOps tasks such as:

-- backups
+* backups
-- log management
+* log management
-- cleanup jobs
+* cleanup jobs
-- scheduled maintenance
+* scheduled maintenance
-- disk-space management
+* disk-space management

 The scripts are the practice.
 The **patterns behind them** are what are worth remembering.

+**Day 19 completed. 🚀**